DSR-RHIT/creating-reproducible-reports/pages/002_pre-workshop-hw.md

 tagline:
 ---

+[\\]: this is an Rmd comment

 Prior to the workshop, complete the work on this page to

 - Install [R](https://www.r-project.org/), a free software environment for statistical computing and graphics
 - Install [RStudio](https://www.rstudio.com/), a user interface for R
 - Test the installation by using R as a calculator
-- Create an RStudio "project"
+- Create an RStudio project
 - Set up a library for R packages
-- Download one package to test the installation
+- Download an R package to test the installation

 ### windows

-Windows users should login to Windows as an administrator to download and install R and RStudio.
+Windows users should login as an administrator to download and install R and RStudio.

 - [Download R for Windows](https://cran.r-project.org/) from the Comprehensive R Archive Network (CRAN) -> Install R for the very first time
 - [Download RStudio](http://www.rstudio.com/products/rstudio/download/) after first installing R